cryzzer/FMI-Semester-1-Project-1-Who-wants-to-be-a-millionaire-/README.md

 Hello, and welcome to my first project in FMI!
 I am going to briefly explain how the game works and the rules!

-Please, before you start the game, make sure that the fornt of your words is 24 !
+Please, before you start the game, make sure that the font of your words is 24 !
 If it is not 24, make it 24 and close the console and then open it again!
 For maximum player experience, dont change the size of the console!